 Spatial arrangements across the entire site, the transition and relationship of spaces, indoors and outdoors.
 Landscape, Planning and design of the external spaces and the relationship to the indoor spaces.
-The strategy for Transformation, how the proposal will facilitate this transformation in the built environment.
+The strategy for Transformation, how the proposal will.

-Climate, weather, and their associated impacts on our daily lives have become so much more noticeable, proposals should therefore include resilience to these impacts.

-- Sustainability, the application of systems and processes and the identification of the same contributes to the efficiency and viability of buildings, while calculations are not required, they may be first principles which can be identified at this stage. - The spatial requirements are expected to be following established standards.
+- The strategy for Transformation, how the proposal will facilitate this transformation in the built environment. - Climate, weather, and their associated impacts on our daily lives have become so much more noticeable, proposals should therefore include resilience to these impacts. - Sustainability, the application of systems and processes and the identification of the same contributes to the efficiency and viability of buildings, while calculations are not required, they may be first principles which can be identified at this stage. - The spatial requirements are expected to be following established standards.